PaloAltoNetworks/panhandler/docs/debugging.rst

 File a bug
 ----------

 If you need to perform any of the above steps, then this is bug.
-Please file a bug repot with as much detail as possible here: https://github.com/paloaltonetworks/panhandler/issues
+Please file a bug report with as much detail as possible here: https://github.com/paloaltonetworks/panhandler/issues